 Both manufacturers make 1kW electric outboards, roughly equivalent to 3hp petrol motors, with lithium battery packs where you’d expect to find the fuel tank.
 But much easier to use, quieter, cleaner and easier to store.
 The advantages are so significant that it’s now difficult to think of a reason to buy a small petrol motor.

-As of February 2019 we are still the only UK Dealer to stock and sell both Torqeedo and Epropulsion.
+As of September 2020 we are still the only UK Dealer to stock and sell both Torqeedo and Epropulsion… and we are number one in the UK for both brands.
 There are many similarities between the two, and some important differences.
-We’ve seen and used both (not the 1103 yet, but we will, asap!), and it’s only by stocking both we believe we can listen to you and recommend the one that will suit you better (rather than being a single brand dealer and forced to try and sell you that one).
+We’ve used the three main models – Torqeedo 1003 & 1103, Epropulsion Spirit – and it’s only by stocking both brands we believe we can listen to you and recommend the one that will suit you best (rather than being a single brand dealer and forced to try and sell you that one).

 Let’s look first at the Torqeedo 1003 and new 1103 highlights:

 – High Power, 1000W.
 (1100W for the new 1103.)
 Apart from the Epropulsions, almost all other portable electric outboards are classed as “trolling motors”.

 – VERY EASY to Use.Twist and go; no messing with a choke, pulling starting cord, or spilling petrol, etc.